 Buffet hires talented managers at portfolio companies and lets them do what they do best.
 In this book, he has also suggested purchasing shares of businesses when they are being sold out at a price lower than the inherent price, i.e., at a discount.
 Investment and finance are not all about your common sense.
-With expert tips and suggestions, you can grow a lot faster, and who can give you better suggestions than one of the topmost successful investors in modern history itself?
+With expert tips and suggestions, you can grow a lot faster, and who can give you better suggestions than one of the most successful investors in modern history?

 by Peter Lynch